Calculated variables

 Presentation of calculated variables

-In the tab "Variable" one can identify easily the variables which one would like to receive in Opinum.
-The variables (raw variables) that are received via a third system (hardware or other source) and the virtual variables (“calculated” variables) that are calculated via a combination a specific variable of the specific source with other data sources available in Opinum.
-One can easily distinguish the raw variables from the virtual variables via a symbol indicated in the image here-under.
+In the tab "Variable" one can identify easily the variables which one would like to receive in Data Hub.
+The variables (raw variables) that are received via a third system (hardware or other source) and the virtual variables (“calculated” variables) that are calculated via a combination a specific variable of the specific source with other data sources available in Data Hub.
+Please, make sure to read our "Best Practices" section before defining any calculated variable.

 E.g. in this case the variable "Phase A consumption" is a variable indicating a consumption based on the raw variable received: "Phase A Index".